bsrikanth24/Data-engineering-project/README.md

 __orchestration with `Mage`__

 1. Change directory to the `de-project` folder that is in the `2_mage` directory.
-2. Create a file named `.env` with the following content: `PROJECT_NAME=de-project` as the name of the project.
+2. Create a file named `.env` with the following content: `PROJECT_NAME=de-project` as the name of the mage project.
-3. Create a folder named `.keys` in the `2_mage` folder.
+3. Create a folder named `.keys` in the `de-project` folder.
 4. Copy your renamed (`key.json`) gcp service account key into the `.keys` folder.
-5. Run the `docker-compose up` command wile in the `2_mage` folder to startup the mage container.
+5. Run the `docker-compose up` command in the `de-project` folder to startup the mage container.
 6. Open mage by going to `localhost:6789` in your browser.
-6. In Mage, open files and edit the `oi_conf.yml` file and specify the location of the `GOOGLE_APPLICATION_CREDENTIALS` file to be the `.keys` folder created earlier.
+6. In Mage, go to `Files` and edit the `oi_conf.yml` file.
+Specify the location of the `GOOGLE_APPLICATION_CREDENTIALS` file to be the `.keys` folder created earlier.
 7. Run the pipelines `order_leads_source_to_gcs`, `sales_team_sourde_to_gcs` and `invoices_source_to_gcs` to load data from the source to `google cloud storage`
 8. Run the pipelines `order_leads_gcs_to_bq`, `sales_team_gcs_to_bq` and `invoices_gcs_to_bq` to load data from the source to `google cloud storage` to move the data from the datalake (`google cloud storage`) into the datawarehouse (`BigQuerry`)